IacopomC/iacopomc.github.io/_posts/2020-07-13-lane-finding.md

 This seems like a good starting point.
 <br/>

 One first approach could be trying to find the lane lines using only the color.
-Since we know they're white, we could easily identify them in the image right?No. <br/>
+Since we know they're white, we could easily identify them in the image, right?
+No. <br/>
 Let's first think about what color actually means in the case of digital images.
 It means that an image is made up of a stack of three images: one each for Red, Green and Blue (also called channels).

 <br/>